Our Debt Free Family

 My ClickCashGo Review

 Personally, ClickCashGo isn’t something I would ever use myself.
 There is no reason my husband or I would look into a high-interest payday loan or cash advance.
-However, I have been in those situations in the past.
-If I was looking for a loan like this, would ClickCashGo be a good option?
+If I was looking for a loan today and my credit worthiness limited my options, would ClickCashGo.com be a good option?

-When you look at other review online of ClickCashGo, many people note transparency being an issue.
+When you look at other ClickCashGo.com reviews posted online, most outlets note transparency being an issue.
 Some sites have the service as low as three out of 10 stars for transparency.
-In many cases, this is because terms were not always made clear.
-ClickCashGo can also give your information out to loan service providers.
-Some applicants did not believe ClickCashGo was transparent about their contact information being given out.
+In many cases, this is due to the terms not being very clear.
+This website itself is extremely basic with not much contact information on the business itself.
+To make matters worse, the service uses a sneaky tactic to collect your personal information.

 Conclusion

-When it comes down to it, ClickCashGo is still a payday loan and/or cash advance service.
+When it comes down to it, ClickCashGo is legit, but still a payday loan and/or cash advance service.
 Unless it is absolutely necessary, these types of loans should be avoided at all costs.
-Not only are they typically higher interest, but they will also continue to keep you in the mindset that living on debt is okay.
+Not only do they come with a much higher interest rate, but they will keep you in the mindset that living with debt is simply a part of life.
+If you’ve ran out of options, it’s still ok to shop around and try to find lenders to beat your last offer.

-Filed Under: Uncategorized Tagged With: bad credit loans, cash advance, ClickCashGo, ClickCashGo review, payday loans
+Filed Under: Debt Reduction Tagged With: bad credit loans, cash advance, ClickCashGo, ClickCashGo review, payday loans

 If It Says “Guaranteed Payday Loan No Third Party” Run Away!